sarahbourial/Natural-Language-Processing/README.md

   - 1D Convolutional neural network, essentially a layer that consists of a set of “filters”.
 The filters take a subset of the input data     at a time, but are applied across the full input (by sweeping over the input).
 The operations performed by this layer are still           linear/matrix multiplications, but they go through an activation function at the output, which is usually a non-linear operation.
   - Long Short Term Memory networks (LSTMs), a special kind of RNN, capable of learning long-term dependencies.

-  Our final ABSA implementation was done with a 1D Convolutional Neural Network.
+  Our final ABSA implementation was done with a series of Dense Layers.

         c) Results: